Golf Ball Position: Correct Stance From Driver to Putter

 This ball position will help you hit down and through the golf ball, creating the perfect divot.
 In very few circumstances do you want the ball off your front or back foot with irons.
 Keep them in the center to front-center area for optimal contact.

-Wedges are a little different.
+Wedges are a little different from irons, woods, or hybrids.
 With wedges, you want to hit down on them even more than irons so that you can get backspin that we all love.

 To make great contact with wedges, you want them in the middle of your stance (not the back).
 The only time to adjust the ball position further back is if you’re hitting a knockdown shot.